jayzheng98/jayzheng98.github.io/_projects/project2.md

  - *The first part, as system service process analysis, abstracts service processes into analyzable objects by referring to the STPA method, which lays a foundation of "process-oriented"*
  - *Another part, as system cyber threat analysis, identifies potential cyber threats based on outputs of the first part according to common security analysis methods*

-**3.** I've written an [academic paper](/publication/paper-number-1) about the work of this part for publication, and the comparison of POCA with some previous methods is shown below:
+**3.** I've written an [academic paper](/publication/paper-number-1) about the work of this part for publication
+ - *The comparison of POCA with some previous methods is shown below:*

 <table style="table-layout: fixed">
   <thead>